DynaFix: Iterative Automated Program Repair Driven by Execution-Level Dynamic Information: Approach

 For information granularity selection, we adopt function-level instrumentation.
 Prior studies~\cite{xu2025aligning} show that function-level granularity provides sufficient context for fault localization and repair while avoiding the fragmentation problems in statement-level or variable-level tracing.
-This design also aligns with the input-output paradigm of LLMs, which are typically trained to process and generate code at the function level.
-Therefore, \ModelName{} employs function-level instrumentation to balance repair effectiveness with scalability in LLM-based workflows. please say that which experimental result approves the balance.
+This granularity also aligns well with the input-output paradigm of LLMs, which are typically trained to process and generate code at the function level.
+Therefore, \ModelName{} employs function-level instrumentation to balance repair effectiveness with scalability in LLM-based workflows.